This story was created in partnership with: Costsaver

 In this day and age, travellers are smart.
 They’re informed.
 And with limited vacation days from work, their time off is valuable and precious.

-Travellers today have constant access to the internet and are increasingly more confident booking travel independently which means they won’t pay for mediocre experiences on tour.
-Simple as that.
-A lacklustre tour filled with stereotypes are simply not the kind of vacations people actually pay money for.
+Travellers today have constant access to the internet and are more confident booking travel independently which means they won’t pay for mediocre experiences on tour.
+Costsaver knows that.
+It’s why we partnered with them for this story.
+They get that a lacklustre tour filled with stereotypes are simply not the kind of vacations people actually pay money for.

 1. “I will never see anything but the beaten old tourist track.”

 Yes, you will see most major sites on your tour.
-But who wouldn’t want to fly all the way from the other side of the world to Las Vegas and not want to see the Grand Canyon?
-Or visit Cambodia and not see the likes Angkor Wat, or the Eiffel Tower in Paris, or the Sydney Harbour Bridge in Australia?
+But who wouldn’t want to fly all the way from the other side of the world to Italy and not want to see Venice’s canals?
+Or visit Cambodia and not see the likes Angkor Wat, or the Eiffel Tower in Paris?
 There’s a reason these sites are included in most itineraries: they’re stunning and shouldn’t be casually discounted as tourist traps.

-The most important thing to note here is the invaluable knowledge that a local guide adds to the experience when visiting each of these sites.
-When travelling with your Tour Leader, you’re pretty much guaranteed to be shocked at the amount of wisdom they can share about each city or monument that you visit, right down to what happened significant event occurred along that little side street centuries ago.
+You’re pretty much guaranteed to be shocked at the amount of wisdom they can share about each city or monument that you visit, right down to what significant event occurred along that little side street centuries ago.